mekatronik-achmadi/vandi_stm32/guides/DEPLOYMENT.md

 ![images](images/gitpull0.png?raw=true)

-Updating sources from Github using Git GUI consist two steps:
+Updating sources from Github using Git GUI consist three steps:
 - Fetch using _Remote_ -> _Fetch from_ -> _origin_
 - Wait for a while.
 - then Merge using _Merge_ -> _Local Merge_

-If no any commit conflict, the sources should be updated
+If no any commit conflict or untracked files, the sources should be updated

 ![images](images/gitpull1.png?raw=true)